atingupta2005/DBT-Snowflake-Data-Engineering-Bootcamp/labs/day13/README.md

 * dbt prints a version

-If the command is not found, install dbt the same way you did earlier in the course.

 ### 3) Confirm you are in the dbt project directory

-Run this from the dbt project root (the folder containing `dbt_project.yml`):
+Run this from the folder containing `dbt_project.yml`:

 ```bash
 ls